Tuscany: Language

-Apart from standard Italian, the Tuscan dialect (dialetto toscano) is spoken in Tuscany.
-The Italian language is based historically on literary Tuscan, specifically the Florentine dialect.
-It became the language of culture for all the people of Italy, thanks to the prestige of the masterpieces of Dante Alighieri, Petrarch, Giovanni Boccaccio, Niccolò Machiavelli and Francesco Guicciardini.
+Apart from Tuscan being the standard model for Italy's national language (historically preferred over other languages of the peninsula), the Tuscan dialect (dialetto toscano) is spoken in Tuscany.
+The Italian language is actually literary Tuscan itself, specifically the Florentine dialect, only commonly referred to as Italian for political and nationalist reasons.
+It became the language of culture for all the people of Italy, thanks to the prestige of the masterpieces of Dante Alighieri, Petrarch, Giovanni Boccaccio, Niccolò Machiavelli, and Francesco Guicciardini.
 It would later become the official language of all the Italian states and of the Kingdom of Italy, when it was formed.
-Many Tuscan terms are also common in the dialects of Umbria and some parts of Emilia Romagna.
+Many Tuscan terms are also common in the Central Italian dialects of Umbria and some parts of Emilia Romagna.

 Music

 Tuscany has a rich ancient and modern musical tradition, and has produced numerous composers and musicians, including Giacomo Puccini and Pietro Mascagni.
 Florence is the main musical centre of Tuscany.
 The city was at the heart of much of the Western musical tradition.
 It was there that the Florentine Camerata convened in the mid-16th century and experimented with setting tales of Greek mythology to music and staging, resulting in the first operas, fostering the further development of the operatic form, and the later developments of separate "classical" forms such as the symphony.

 There are numerous musical centres in Tuscany.
 Arezzo is indelibly connected with the name of Guido d'Arezzo, the 11th-century monk who invented modern musical notation and the do-re-mi system of naming notes of the scale; Lucca hosted possibly the greatest Italian composer of Verismo, Giacomo Puccini together with Alfredo Catalani, while Pietro Mascagni was born in Livorno; and Siena is well known for the Accademia Musicale Chigiana, an organization that currently sponsors major musical activities such as the Siena Music Week and the Alfredo Casella International Composition Competition.
 Other important musical centres in Tuscany include Pisa and Grosseto.